 CON: Requires management from the customer.
-However, there is not a style that does not require management.
-The trick here is to define the level of staffing to the level of project and of course with any approach, finding the right vendor.
+However, there is not a style that does not require your management to some degree.
 A project that is staffed with the wrong people is a nightmare.
-Also, budget control becomes a larger issue here, again this should controlled by "managing" the project and not just hoping for the best.
+Also, budget control becomes a larger issue here.
+Again this should be controlled by "managing" the project and not just hoping for the best.

 Project Management is always a real issue and must be done.
-We do strong project management with involved major checkpoints at the 25%, 50% and 75-80% budget use stages while also doing the weekly checks.
-You should know ahead of time if the project is having time and budget issues not after the fact
+We provide strong project management with major checkpoints at the 25%, 50% and 75-80% development stages while also doing weekly checks.
+You should know ahead of time if the project is having issues, not after the fact.

-CON: is the same as the answer to question 5 above.
-That is, you and your vendor are now on opposite sides of the fence.
-No specification can be 100% complete, including colors, screen design, and complete processing.
-Also typically the business customer needs change over the time the program is being written.
+CON: You and your vendor are now on opposite sides of the fence.
+No specification can be 100% complete, including colors, screen design, and complete processing prior to development.
+Also, typically the business customer wants changes over the time the software is being developed.
 This creates a "Change Order", and has to be estimated and agreed upon.
-The business customer doesn't want to deal with 100's of change orders and typically expects most of these to be included in the originally price.
-The vendor however has to pay the programmers and other staff for the work, and every change order is an increase in cost, so now the vendor and customer have to negotiate, not a friendly situation over time.
+This could be new features, pages, etc. The business customer doesn't want to deal with 100s of change orders and typically expects most of these to be included in the original price.
+The vendor, however, has to pay the programmers and other staff for the work.
+Every change order is an increase in cost.
+Now the vendor and customer have to negotiate, which is not a friendly situation over time.

 Not-To-Exceed also means different things to different people.
 Typically in a commercial environment it means that the project must be completed and not exceed this price.
-Not-To-Exceed is rarely used in a commerical environment.
+Not-To-Exceed is rarely used in a commercial environment.
 In government Not-To-Exceed typically means work continues until the specified ceiling is reached and then work stops until a new budget amount can be allocated to the project.
-We've seen government projects span years because of this but frequently this is the only method a government agency can utilize to get a project done.
+We've seen government projects span years because of this, but many times this is the only method a government agency can utilize to get a project done.

 The definition should always be clarified before work begins.

-Don't believe me - let's try a little example.
-Let's define a simple program to track Phone calls that come in Let's keep it simple and say only one person is going to enter information into it.
-Now, the obvious (which is like common sense - there is no such thing) we need time and date, who called and a topic plus maybe a notes field for details.
+Let's try a little example.
+Let's define a simple program to track phone calls.
+Let's keep it simple and say only one person is going to enter information into this system.
+Now, we know we need the obvious: time and date, who called, a topic plus maybe a notes field for details.
 Simple, but do you need first name and last separately - are you going to want to look up by last name or first?
 Do you want to type the names in all the time or do you want to be able to look them up?
 Do you want it to type in the date and time or do you want a button to automatically enter it for you?